 Rachel Thomas is a mother of two daughters, trying to run a home and keep on top of everything in the most efficient way possible.

 The Eufy 11S is the first Robovac I've ever owned and I must confess that I was slightly dubious about buying it.
-In a household with two children, two cats, two rabbits, and a dog, however, there's a lot of vacuuming to do.
+However, in a household with two children, two cats, two rabbits, and a dog, there's a lot of vacuuming to do.

 So, I was desperate to find an answer to the fact that my house needed vacuuming every day, and I simply didn't have the time to do it all.